EdwardBro/winter-is-coming-assist/README.md

 # winter_is_coming_assist
-**Winter Is Coming Assistant** is an interactive guide and campaign assistant for the tabletop game *"A Game of Thrones" (2nd Edition)*.
+**Game of Thrones.
+Board Game Assistant** is an interactive guide and campaign assistant for the tabletop game *"A Game of Thrones" (2nd Edition)*.
 The app helps players quickly find the rules they need, resolve disputable game situations, and keep detailed campaign statistics.

 ## Features